renatomsa/Rails-Intro/README.md

 # TO-DO 360

-### This is a basic todo App made with Ruby on Rails framework, constituting of simple logic between MVC architecture and well-structured made-without-prototipe UI using Bootstrap
+### This is a basic todo App made with Ruby on Rails framework, consisting of simple logic between MVC architecture and well-structured made-without-prototipe UI using Bootstrap

 #### Feel free to contribute!